FattusMannus/DOCS/leadership.md

 ### What makes you grumpy?

 I get frustrated when there is a lot of politics.
-I want to do my best work and red tape often gets in the way of the potential things that could be done.
+I want to do my best work and red tape often gets in the way of the making progress towards business and personal goals.

 ### How will I know when you're grumpy?